 Professor of History

-Joel B. Kaye, professor of history, joined the Barnard faculty in 1992.
+Joel Kaye, Ann Whitney Olin Professor of History, joined the Barnard faculty in 1992.
 In addition to his teaching duties in the department of history, Professor Kaye is affiliated with Barnard's medieval and Renaissance studies program.
 He has taught such courses as "Medieval Intellectual Life," "Introduction to the Later Middle Ages," "Introduction to Historical Theory and Method," "Medieval Economic Life and Thought," and "Medieval Science and Society."

 Professor Kaye's scholarly interests center on medieval intellectual history, with special interests in the history of science and the history of economic and political thought.
 His research and scholarship have been supported by the Institute for Advanced Study, School of Historical Studies; the New York Public Library's Cullman Center for Scholars and Writers; the National Science Foundation; and the National Endowment for the Humanities.